 In this context, the resistance of rural women is crucial to deal with the simultaneous economic, ecological and food crises.
 Women face specific challenges in times of crisis, since they usually take the main responsibility for social tasks in their households, such as providing food and healthcare.
-Therefore, neoliberal policies to cut governmental support for social rams and the increase in food prices mean an extra programs and the increase in food prices mean an extra burden for working women.
+Therefore, neoliberal policies to cut governmental support for social programs and the increase in food prices mean an extra burden for working women.
 In addition, the displacement of rural communities forces women into the worst jobs on plantations and in urban areas.